-HCC participates in all VA Education Benefits and is a Yellow Ribbon Participant.
+HCC participates in all VA Education Benefits.
 If using these benefits or to check eligibility for these benefits contact the Veterans & Military Specialist.
 Any change in education benefit, degree program, a veteran's address, and the number of credits should be reported to the Veterans & Military Specialist.